My Temporary Leave of Absence and Whats been going on

 First a bit of background.
 I am very close with my mom, even though I moved away from my hometown on the east coast of Canada when I was young.
 My mom & I always kept in touch frequently.
 I felt she did everything right healthwise.
 She was vegetarian since I was young.
 She was peaceful.
 She prayed, meditated and wrote in a gratitude journal.
 She juiced, sprouted and even grew her own wheatgrass.
 We did the master cleanse together and even actually went raw together, over 10 years ago.
 I kept at it longer than she did, but she made the best ever green smoothies.

 If she did everything right, why?
-I dont know exactly, but I do know she was born with a hole in her heart which they discovered 25 years ago, when she was 50, and they did open heart surgery to repair it.
+I believe it was due to congenital issues.
+She had lifelong health challenges (which got her into natural health in the first place) and discovered that she was born with a hole in her heart 25 years ago, when she was 50, at which time they did open heart surgery to repair it.
 From seeing a video of her heart there were still problems with blood whirlpooling and not going through a chamber correctly.
 She always had high blood pressure and when she was young it was bad migraines that led her down the natural health path.

 After her 1st stroke in 2011, I flew to Moncton, NB, where she was and lived with her there for the following 3 years.
 After lots of rehab and therapy, physically she was doing great.
 She still had aphasia, communication problems, and that was quite a challenge, but she could do lots – like make green smoothies and go for walks.
 And I had time to build this website and blog.